tufts-ml/tufts_ml_website/README.md

 Source code for the Tufts ML research group website from 2018-present.

-Serving the groups of Prof. Liping Liu and Prof. Mike Hughes.
+Serving the groups of Prof. Bert Huang, Prof. Liping Liu and Prof. Mike Hughes.

 ## Quick links